Updated: July 25, 2018

 Herbicide resistance is one of the biggest issues facing U.S. farmers.
 Without the use of herbicides to control weeds, North American soybean and corn farmers would lose half their crop, costing them approximately $43 billion every year, according to the Weed Science Society of America.

-Safeguarding the existing technology is crucial to weed-management.
-It’s been more than a decade since any significant new herbicide chemistries were established and no new sites of action are under development.
-Because herbicides take 10-15 years to create and herbicide chemistries cost about $250 million to bring to market, that’s unlikely to change.
+Safeguarding existing technology is crucial to weed-management.
+It’s been more than a decade since any significant new herbicide chemistries were established, and no new sites of action are under development.
+Because herbicides take an average of 11 years to create and herbicide chemistries cost an average of $286 million to bring to market, that’s unlikely to change reports CropLife America.
 Maintaining the effectiveness of current products is critical to farmers’ success.

 Why the Checkoff Cares